brikteknologier/seraph/README.md

 ### Relationship Operations
 * [rel.create](#rel.create) - create a relationship
+* [rel.createUnique](#rel.createUnique) - create a relationship using an index
+  to enforce uniqueness
 * [rel.update](#rel.update) - update the properties of a relationship
 * [rel.read](#rel.read) - read a relationship
 * [rel.delete](#rel.delete) - delete a relationship